viniciusmsousa/SynthCast/cran-comments.md

-## Resubmission
+## Bump Patch Version
-This is a resubmission.
+This is a submission of a patch version release.
 In this version I have:
-* Removed "The Package" phrase from Description field in the DESCRIPTION file;
+* Fixed the function `prepare_dataset()` that was causing a bug;
+* Factored error messages when functions failed;
+* Exports internal (documented) functions to NAMESPACE.

 ## Test environments
-* local R installation (macos BigSur), R 4.1.0
-* ubuntu 16.04 (on travis-ci), R 4.1.0
-* win-builder (devel)
+* MultipleR version (from 3.6 to 4.1) in multiple Ubuntu, Win and MacOs in github actions.

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

 * This is a new release.